Pavan Seshadri

 code

-Contrastive loss based neural networks are able to exceed SoTA performance for music performance assessment (MPA) regression tasks by learning a better clustered latent space.
+Contrastive loss based neural networks are able to exceed SoTA performance for

 |